weso/wiDoc/doc/dataModel/Notes.md

 1. We can omit the wi-onto:weight declaration from component.
 I think we should have weight schemes which are assigned to components, not components assigned to weights.

+## Countries

+1.- We include a reference to DBPedia.
+Should we also include geo:lat/geo:long given they can be obtained from DBPedia or other sources?

+2.- Should we include links to other sources.
+For example, geonames?